 Police shutdown of several private political websites

-Immediately this shutdown was effective, Catalan government launched two mirrors (ref1oct.eu and ref1oct.cat).
+This shutdown was immediately put into effect, however the Catalan government did launch two mirror websites (ref1oct.eu and ref1oct.cat).
 Catalan president, Carles Puigdemont, said: “The world of electronic communications does not have borders.
-They can shut down one website.
-But if you know in advance this might happen, you automatically launch a new one.”
-New websites were registered by EuroDNS, a company based in Luxembourg, an attempt to make it harder for the Spanish police to shut it down.
-Then, on September 16, a judge solicited major Spanish Internet operators -Telefónica, Vodafone and Orange- to block access to these new websites and any other mirror it could exist (referendum.es, referendum.cat, referendumoctubre1.com, referendum.ws, referendumoctubre1.cat, referendumoct1.cat, 1octreferendum.cat and garanties.cat, and even referendum.lol, referendum.ninja o referendum.rip).
-Websites were perfectly accessible in any other part of the world.
+They can shut down one website, but if you know in advance this might happen, you automatically launch a new one.”
+New websites were registered by EuroDNS, a company based in Luxembourg, in an attempt to make it more difficult for the Spanish police to shut down.
+Then, on September 16th, a judge solicited major Spanish Internet operators – Telefónica, Vodafone and Orange – to block access to these new websites and any other mirror that could exist (referendum.es, referendum.cat, referendumoctubre1.com, referendum.ws, referendumoctubre1.cat, referendumoct1.cat, 1octreferendum.cat and garanties.cat, and even referendum.lol, referendum.ninja o referendum.rip).
+Such websites were perfectly accessible in any other part of the world.

-Also, the .cat Foundation -the civil organization managing how users find websites with the .cat extension- was raided by Guardia Civil on September 15 and forced to block ref1oct.cat oficial website and several other .cat pages containing information about the referendum.
-Even one person was arrested.
+In addition, the .cat Foundation – the civil organization managing how users find websites with the .cat extension – was raided by Guardia Civil on September 15th and forced to block the ref1oct.cat official website and several other .cat pages containing information about the referendum.
+Guardia Civil even made an arrest during this raid.

-Because Spanish authorities decided don’t restrain their censorship activities to official websites.
-On September 27, Guardia Civil also blocked access to several private websites, such as those of the NGO Catalan National Assembly (ANC), the anti-repressive group Alerta Solidària and the pro-Yes movement Crida per la Democràcia.
-It is said police clamped down up to 140 private and personal websites without previous notification (such as assemblea.cat, assemblea.eu, webdelsi.eu, prenpartit.cat, vullvotar.cat, alerta.cat, empaperem.cat, impressorsperlademocracia.com, webdelsi.cat, holademocracia.cat, cridaperlademocracia.cat, etc.).
-Many of these websites were replaced by a message from Spain’s militarized police, which read: “This domain has been seized and will be brought before a judge.”
+The Spanish authorities decided not to restrain their censorship activities only to official websites and on September 27th, Guardia Civil also blocked access to several private websites, including those of the NGO Catalan National Assembly (ANC), the anti-repressive group Alerta Solidària and the pro-Yes movement Crida per la Democràcia.
+It is said police restricted access – without prior notification – to around 140 private and personal websites (such as assemblea.cat, assemblea.eu, webdelsi.eu, prenpartit.cat, vullvotar.cat, alerta.cat, empaperem.cat, impressorsperlademocracia.com, webdelsi.cat, holademocracia.cat, cridaperlademocracia.cat, etc.).
+Many of these websites were replaced by a message from the Spanish militarised police, which read: “This domain has been seized and will be brought before a judge.”

-Just before the referendum day, on September 29, a Spanish judge solicited Google to delete an App about how to vote and were.
+Just before the referendum day, on September 29th, a Spanish judge solicited Google to delete an App giving details on how to vote and where.
 The application was developed by the unofficial Gmail address “Onvotar1oct@gmail.com”.
-And, on the same October 1st, the same judge also solicited Amazon to block the server used by the Catalan government to count the ballots.
+And, on October 1st, the same judge also solicited Amazon to block the server that was being used by the Catalan government in order to count the ballots.

-.cat Foundation submitted a complaint on September 17 before ICANN president and CEO Göran Marby explaining they were being requested “to censor content and suppress freedom of speech”.
-POLITICO saw the judicial order used by Guardia Civil as a key to raid .cat Foundation and said it was unclear about how far police could arrive blocking private websites: “[The warrant] it also appears to instruct the foundation to stop any content related to the referendum from being accessed through .cat domains, though the wording of the warrant is unclear in this respect and, according to two Spanish legal experts, might require clarification.”
+The .cat Foundation submitted a complaint on September 17th before the ICANN president and CEO Göran Marby, explaining that they were being requested “to censor content and suppress freedom of speech”.
+POLITICO saw the judicial order used by Guardia Civil as an opportunity to raid the .cat Foundation and said it was unclear about how far police could arrive blocking private websites: “[The warrant] it also appears to instruct the foundation to stop any content related to the referendum from being accessed through .cat domains, though the wording of the warrant is unclear in this respect and, according to two Spanish legal experts, might require clarification.”

-On September 27, the European Commissioner for Digital Economy and Society, Mariya Gabriel, who is also responsible for media oversight, said it was not the Commission’s business to interfere in internal matters of a member state.
+On September 27th, the European Commissioner for Digital Economy and Society, Mariya Gabriel, who is also responsible for media oversight, said it was not the Commission’s business to interfere in the internal matters of a member state.
 The Commission chief spokesperson Margaritis Schinas also insisted: “We don’t have anything to say, other than reiterate our respect for the legal order and the constitutional order within which all these measures have been taken.”
 According to Euractiv, “after that, Schinas came under fire from the press pool for not reacting to the crackdown on freedom of expression in a member country.
 He was reminded that the EU was very vocal in similar cases with other countries, such as Turkey, Russia and Cambodia.
 “Thank you for your positions.
 We cannot improvise competences we don’t have,” he answered.”
-When informing about this press release, EUObserver pointed out Spanish movements against pro-referendum websites appeared “to encroach upon internet freedoms and expression”.
+When informing of this press release, the EU Observer pointed out that Spanish movements against pro-referendum websites appeared “to encroach upon internet freedoms and expression”.

-Also the Pirate Parties and NGOs of the Pirate movement denounced fiercely Guardia Civil activities against the freedom of speech: “The internet censorship by Spanish authorities is an unacceptable violation of human rights and political freedoms, regardless of the legality of the Catalan referendum and the merits of the secessionist cause.”
+Furthermore, the Pirate Parties – and NGOs of the Pirate movement – denounced fiercely Guardia Civil activities against the freedom of speech: “The internet censorship by Spanish authorities is an unacceptable violation of human rights and political freedoms, regardless of the legality of the Catalan referendum and the merits of the secessionist cause.”

-Until today (2019, May 13), websites as referendum.es, holademocracia.cat or webdelsi.cat -or even the joke piolin.cat- are still blocked.
+Until today (May13th, 2019), websites such as referendum.es, holademocracia.cat or webdelsi.cat – or even the joke piolin.cat – are still blocked.
 As the Catalan government spokesman Jordi Turull revealed in October 2017, the website of the foundation of former Spanish dictator Francisco Franco “remains operational”.

 - Article 19 of the Universal Declaration of Human Rights